evanwills/file-upload/README.md

 |------------|------------|-------------------------------|---------------|
 | _optional_ | _{string}_ | "`png jpg webp pdf docx doc`" |    `types`    |

-List of file types (file extensions) the server will accept. (list will be split on white space and/or punctuation)
+List of file types (file extensions) the server will accept.
+(List will be split on white space and/or punctuation)

 ### `unlimited`